lsst-dm/ProdStat/doc/lsst.ProdStat/quickstart.rst

 If you run the command twice with the same entries, it is ok.

 If you specify --remove True, it will instead remove one entry from the table with the DRP/PREOPS number.

-If you specify --reset True (with any DRP-XX,PREOPS-YYY) is will erase the whole table in DRP-53 (don't do this lightly).

 To see the output summary: View special DRP tickets DRP-53 (all bps submits entered) and https://jira.lsstcorp.org/browse/DRP-55 (step1 submits only)